-Krener and Ide [17] define two metrics of observability.
-The first is referred to as the local unobservability index and is defined as the reciprocal of the smallest singular value.
+Krener and Ide [16] define two metrics of observability.
+The first is referred to as the local unobservability index, and is defined as the reciprocal of the smallest singular value.
 This measures how difficult it is to estimate the state from the output.
-The second is referred to as the local estimation condition number and is equal to the ratio of the smallest singular value to the largest singular value.
+The second is referred to as the local estimation condition number, and is equal to the ratio of the smallest singular value to the largest singular value.
 This measures the effect on the output due to a small change in state.
-These metrics can be extended to other singular values to assess the observability of each mode, where the contributions of each state to a particular mode is given by the right-hand eigenvectors.

-IV.
-Information-Driven Filtering Process

-A. State Definition and Consider Filtering

-To improve the accuracy of the state estimates, it is desired to determine when there is sufficient information to begin estimating additional states.
-This is used to build an information-driven approach to estimating

-$7~{\rm of}~20$
+While using the smallest singular value can be used to assess the overall observability of the system, applying these definitions to each singular value allows the observability of the mode corresponding to that value to be assessed.
+If the singular value decomposition, $$J = USV^T \tag{37}$$ is used, then the vectors that compose V give the contribution of each state to the corresponding mode.